apache/tvm-rfcs/rfcs/0105-sycl-backend.md

 The added codegen and runtime should be compatible with the existing TensorIR infra.

 **SYCL compiler.** There are some SYCL-aware compilers, such as DPC++, hipSYCL and ComputeCpp.
-This RFC uses [Open source DPC++](https://github.com/intel/llvm), which built on LLVM and uses the Clang front end, SYCL 2020 standards.
+[Open source DPC++](https://github.com/intel/llvm) is the most popular SYCL compiler, which built on LLVM and uses the Clang front end, SYCL 2020 standards.
+Intel Proposed Adding [Full SYCL Programming Model Support To Upstream LLVM](https://discourse.llvm.org/t/rfc-add-full-support-for-the-sycl-programming-model/74080).
+If the proposal is passed, the new version of clang++ will be used as SYCL compiler.

 # Drawbacks